CybbyCyber/CybbyCyber/README.md

-Hi everyone, my name's Mario and i recently learned to program with JavaScript, I think I still have a lot to learn but now that I've started I'm not going to stop, I aspire to have fun with editing videogames, robots and the most advanced artificial intelligences, I hope to belong to some group to which I can give my contribution.
+Hi everyone, my name's Mario and i've started to code in 2022, I think I still have a lot to learn but i'm discovering many ways to have fun with coding and I'm not going to stop, I aspire to edit videogames, robots and the most advanced artificial intelligences, I hope to belong to some group to which I can give my contribution.
-I am also interested in learning more about JavaScript and learning C++, c#, Phyton, R and Java.
+I am moving towards the complete knowledge about JavaScript, Python, C++, R, SQL and Java, and a lot of libraries.